GovTechSG/seed-docs-new/configure-cli-tools/how-to-clone-a-bitbucket-repository-over-ssh-with-cloudflare-access.md

 # How to clone a Bitbucket repository using SSH with Cloudflare Access

-The following instructions guide you to clone Git repos through SSH from https://bitbucket.ship.gov.sg using Cloudflare tunnel.
+This guide offers step-by-step instructions for cloning Git repositories via SSH from https://bitbucket.ship.gov.sg using a Cloudflare tunnel.

 >**Note**:
 > If you are cloning repos from [SHIP-HATS 2.0 GitLab](https://sgts.gitlab-dedicated.com), use your existing Git client without creating any Cloudflare tunnel.

 **Prerequisites**

-- If you are using an Internet Device, [onboard it to SEED](onboard-device/onboard-device-to-seed).
+- If you are using an Internet Device, [onboard the device to SEED](onboard-device/onboard-device-to-seed).
 - [Verify if you have an existing SSH key pair](https://confluence.atlassian.com/bitbucketserver0717/creating-ssh-keys-1087535541.html#CreatingSSHkeys-1.CheckforexistingSSHkeys).
 If it is available, [add the SSH key in Bitbucket](https://bitbucket.ship.gov.sg/plugins/servlet/ssh/account/keys).
 - If you do not have an SSH key pair, [generate SSH key pair](https://confluence.atlassian.com/bitbucketserver0717/creating-ssh-keys-1087535541.html#) and then add it in Bitbucket.
-- You should know how to setup and use ssh together with Git.
+- You should be familiar with setting up and using SSH in conjunction with Git.

 **To clone Bitbucket repository using SSH with Cloudflare Access**